SudoHenk/kpabe/README.md

 * Maven dependencies
 * Serilization issues (as mentioned in https://github.com/LiangZhang716/kpabe/issues/1)
-* Removed some hardcoded paths
+* Removed hardcoded paths in the code
+* Added the posibility for more expressive policies.

 ## How to setup

-* Import this repo into your IDE, mark as Maven project.
+* Import this repo into your IDE, import as a Maven project.
+* Open `Example.java` and change the folder to the location of where you put the project.
-* Use the main method in `Example.java` to run the example.
+* Run the main method in `Example.java`.
-* View the output in `/example/`.
+* View the output in `/example/` of the project folder.

 ## Todo

 * Cleanup code
-* Fix expressing policies: cannot express all policies (only one treshold can be defined at the moment).